 Each state determines which court within a state has jurisdiction to consider the issue of child support.
 While most states are open to cooperating with the custodial parent’s home states in enforcing the NCP’s child support obligations, the state where the NCP resides can relitigate that obligation and modify how much the NCP needs to pay.
 By and large, the bigger issue for home-state child support agencies is ready access to interstate databases and cross-state collaboration to help locate NCPs.

-Another ongoing challenge for nearly all government agencies, including those overseeing child support services, is the problem of limited resources.
+Another ongoing challenge for nearly all government agencies, including those overseeing child support services, is limited resources.
 State governments are under continual pressure to run their agencies as leanly as possible.
 Even if a state child support agency has funds to hire additional staff, finding qualified employees is often not easy.

 But perhaps the most significant challenge — interwoven with the other two — is access to accurate and up-to-date location information.
 Again, NCPs are often challenging to find.
-It’s not unusual for them to frequently change residences; sometimes, that residence is jail or prison.
+It’s not unusual for them to frequently change residences; sometimes that residence is jail or prison.
 In determining an NCP’s ability to pay, child support agencies must work within the guidelines of the federal Flexibility, Efficiency, and Modernization in Child Support Enforcement Programs Final Rule.
 The Final Rule states that incarceration is considered involuntary unemployment.

-In sum, child support professionals not only need the most current and accurate data to manage their agency’s casework, but they also need it quickly in order to resolve their cases and ease children’s urgent financial needs.
+In sum, child support professionals not only need the most current and accurate data to manage their agency’s casework, but they also need it quickly to resolve their cases and ease children’s urgent financial needs.

 Benefits of effectively locating non-custodial parents